-When my mom made these classic summertime sandwiches, she always threw on a slice or two of American cheese for good measure and a touch of decadence.
-I kept this family tradition alive here on my pizza version, but swapped out the mayo for homemade garlic scape aioli, which adds just enough spiciness to the mix.
+When my mom made these classic summertime sandwiches, she always threw on a slice or two of American cheese for extra heft.
+I kept this family tradition alive here on my BLT pizza, but I swapped out the Hellmann's mayo for homemade garlic scape aioli, which adds an extra kick of summery flavor to the mix.

 - 2 garlic scapes, finely chopped